vlandham/scroll_demo/post.md

 The code for this scroll detection capability is in [scroller.js](https://github.com/vlandham/scroll_demo/blob/gh-pages/js/scroller.js).

-The basic idea of what the code does is fairly straightforward.
-Given a set of `sections`, figure out where these elements are located down the page.
+The basic idea of what the code does is fairly straightforward:

+Given a set of `sections`, figure out where these elements are located vertically down the page.
 When the page is scrolled, figure out which of these elements is currently front-and-center in the browser's [viewport](http://www.quirksmode.org/mobile/viewports.html).
 If this element is different then the last 'active' element, then switch to this new section and tell the visualization.

 Easy right?
 Well, plenty of details to get right.

 First, our main function takes a D3 selection that indicates the scrollable elements.
 In the demo, we call it by passing in `d3.selectAll('.step')`, but it is generic enough to accept any selection.

-We want to get the y coordinates of where these sections start on the page so that we can find the nearest one as we scroll.
+We want to get the vertical coordinates of where these sections start on the page so that we can find the nearest one as we scroll.
 There are probably a dozen ways to do this, but here is one:

 ```js
 sectionPositions = [];